FAQ: When is a DUI a Felony or Misdemeanor Charge?

 Can You Beat a DUI Case?

 Yes, it is possible to beat a DUI case, and it can be accomplished in a number of ways.
-However, beating a DUI case and getting all charges dropped can be difficult and not always realistic.
+However, beating a DUI case and getting all criminal charges dropped can be difficult and not always realistic.

 The best way to beat a DUI case is to hire a competent DUI attorney who understands the law and can make sure that your rights as a defendant are protected.